chidiwilliams/chidiwilliams.com/content/post/a-static-type-checker-for-b-minor.md

 c: array [2] boolean; // {false, false}
 ```

 First, we need to create a representation of the map type.
-The map type is a "meta-type" containing two other types: the key type and the value type.
-And two map types are equal if their key types and value types are also equal.
+The map type contains two other types: the key type and the value type.
+And two map types are equal if their key types and value types match.

 ```go
 type mapType struct {